ansible/ansible/docsite/rst/glossary.rst

         files.
 YAML is nice because it has a minimum of syntax and is very clean and easy for people to skim.
 It is a good data format for configuration files and humans, but also machine readable.
-Ansible's usage of YAML stemmed from Michael's first use of it inside of Cobbler around 2006.
+Ansible's usage of YAML stemmed from Michael DeHaan's first use of it inside of Cobbler around 2006.
 YAML is fairly popular in the dynamic language community and the format has libraries available for serialization in many languages (Python, Perl, Ruby, etc.).

 .. seealso::